Akua Donkor

 Akua Donkor (February 1952 – 28 October 2024) was a Ghanaian farmer and politician.
-She was the founder and leader of Ghana Freedom Party (GFP).
+She is the founder and was the leader of Ghana Freedom Party (GFP).

 Early life

-Akua Donkor was born in February 1952 and hailed from Ejuratia in the Afigya Kwabre District in the Ashanti Region of Ghana (then the Gold Coast).
+Akua Donkor was born in February 1952 in Ejuratia in the Afigya Kwabre District in the Ashanti Region of Ghana (then the Gold Coast).
 She was a Cocoa farmer by profession and was not known to have had any formal education.

 Personal life

 Akua Donkor birthed a daughter who goes by the name Ama Serwaa Bonsu.

 Politics

 Akua Donkor was initially an assembly woman for Heman electoral area in the Afigya Kwabre District of the Ashanti Region.